UBCMint/FixedChallenge/README.md

 We made our design choices based on availability and affordabiliity such that other teams can recreate our system.

 ### Usage
+This four channel EEG collection system can be easily set up and used.
 The scripts can be downloaded from the github repository and can be run with any Python interpreter.
-The electrodes should be clipped onto the hair and placed closely against the scalp.
+The four electrodes should be clipped onto the hair and placed closely against the scalp.
 Alternatively, gel electrodes can be placed on the forehead.
-The Arduino Leo pins A0-A3 receive the data from the main circuit.
+The four electrode signals will be processed through the circuit and received by the Arduino Leo pins A0-A3.
+The 4 signals will be fourier transformed and displayed on the computer through a python plotting script.

 ## Mechanical:
 We used CAD to design the case for the electrical components out of 3D-printed ABS and sheet metal, with the goals of minmizing interference between the parts and keeping the assembly as small as possible.